 Related links: View photos from the 2012-13 opening convocation and Applause Tunnel.
 Read the press release about the convocation Fall Opening Convocation message, delivered by Dr. James E. Brenneman, President of Goshen College, on Wednesday, Sept.
 5, 2012, in the Goshen College Church-Chapel (as prepared for delivery) Little Merle Jacobs was absolutely passionate about canaries.
 He loved … Keep reading »

 Goshen College President Jim Brenneman has named James Townsend as the college’s new vice president for enrollment management and marketing.

 We kicked off the school year by focusing on the core value of Servant Leadership.
 Mid-year, we poured out our hearts and hammers to help Habitat for Humanity build a home for custodial staff member Eddie Mayorga and his family.
 As the year closed, we sent a new batch of Servant Leaders into the world as ambassadors of Goshen College.

 Goshen College’s Class of 2012 received degrees on Sunday, April 22 after being encouraged to become “ambassadors of reconciliation” and to experience the healing and fulfillment possible through a personal relationship with Jesus Christ.

-Baccalaureate sermon, delivered by Dr. James E. Brenneman, President of Goshen College on Sunday, May 1, 2011 at the Goshen College Church-Chapel
+Baccalaureate sermon, delivered by Dr. James E. Brenneman, President of Goshen College on Sunday, April 22, 2012 at the Goshen College Church-Chapel